 Businesses appear and disappear from the streets of large cities and small towns every day.
-A stop-action film of any community would seem like a boiling froth of small businesses — with shop fronts popping into existence and either radically changing or neatly winking out of site within the space of a few frames.
+A stop-action film of any community would seem like a boiling froth of small businesses — with shop fronts popping into existence and either radically changing or neatly winking out of sight within the space of a few frames.

 But, watch that stop-action film again, and keep your eye fixed on the part of the movie that remains constant.
-Keep watching the one shop that moves just twice in over 75 five years — each time, only a few blocks away.
+Keep watching the one shop that moves just twice in over 75 years — each time, only a few blocks away.
 Keep watching the stream of customers going in with their children in tow, and leaving as silver-haired retirees — their children fully grown and helping them across the now busy streets of Bethesda.

 Now watch those grown children go in with children of their own.
 And still, the same sign hangs over the door.
 Still the same culture of trust and respect radiates outward from the shop, and is reflected by the community.
 Now read the sign.
-The word itself evokes the principle force of change at work in our lives, and the principle force of any stability we enjoy: FORTUNA.
+The word itself evokes the principal force of change at work in our lives, and the principal force of any stability we enjoy: FORTUNA.